RomainMaure/ReachyAudio/README.md

 - Recording audio files.
 - Playing audio files.
 - Making Reachy speak.
-- Synthesize Reachy's voice to make it sound more robotic like (in development).
+- Synthesize Reachy's voice to make it sound more robotic like.
 - Recognizing what an interlocutor is saying.
 - Detecting voice activity.
 - Computing direction of arrival of sounds.